jgoux/generator-angulpify/README.md

 ## Features

 * Require() everywhere to build a modular application
-* CSS Autoprefixing
 * Built-in preview server with livereload
-* Automagically compile Sass
-* Automagically compile your Jade templates into $templateCache
+* Automagically compile CoffeeScript (you can use plain JavaScript of you prefer!)
 * Automagically lint your scripts
+* Automagically compile Sass/Less (you can still use CSS too!)
+* CSS Autoprefixing
+* Automagically compile your Jade (or HTML if you want!) templates into $templateCache
 * Awesome image optimization
 * Wire-up Bower dependencies easily with browserify-shim
 * Bundle your application for two environments (build/release)